accessible to everyone

 Confronting the multi-complex challenges that the planet is facing today, we're working for open knowledge to be a guiding principle in designing the infrastructures and organisations of the future, inspiring and guiding those who want to transform our digital and physical world by building a free, sustainable and inclusive future.

-Our mission is to create a fair, sustainable and open future, advancing open knowledge as a design principle beyond just data.
-We will do it by creating tools, developing models, harnessing communities and advocating for standards and policies in a sustainable, ethical and agile manner.
+Our mission is to create a fair, sustainable and open digital future, advancing open knowledge as a design principle beyond just data.
+We will do it by guiding and supporting the creation of digital infrastructure, developing policies and methodologies, harnessing communities and advocating for literacies and standards in a sustainable, ethical and agile manner.

-Our vision is that openness and open knowledge is adopted by every government, institution and movement to ensure access to critical information that will empower humans to solve the most pressing problems of our times, leading to a free, fair and open future for all.
+Our vision is that openness and open knowledge are adopted by every government, institution and movement to ensure access to critical information that will empower humans to solve the most pressing problems of our times, leading to a sustainable, fair and open future for all.

 Our work in context